arpastrana/directional_clustering/README.md

 clustering on a vector field and exporting both the mesh the clustering results into a new JSON file.
 Our script assumes that there is at least one vector field living on the mesh, stored as attributes on their faces.
 For further details on this, please refer to the [COMPAS](https://compas.dev/) documentation on meshes.
+We have provided amount of ready-made examples in the `data/json_files` folder.
+Feel free to try them all out.
+Here, we will be using the `perimeter_supported_slab.json` by default.

 Second, `01_plotting.py` takes care of simply displaying the clustering results from the JSON file we exported in with `01_clustering.py` on your browser.

 Instructions on how to run these two are as follows.

-1. Go to the directory where scripts are stored:
+1. Go to the scripts directory:

 ```bash
 cd scripts